Things founders probably ought to know about venture capital.

 “The Struggle is where greatness comes from.”

 It’s hard to overstate the importance of commitment.
-Not just your gritty determination to see something through (which tarnishes if it becomes a stubbornness to make necessary changes), but the nature of commitment.
+Not just your gritty determination to see this thing through (which tarnishes if it becomes a stubbornness to make necessary changes), but the nature of commitment itself.
 Every time you say “yes” it means you are saying “no” to something else.
 Steve Jobs famously said, “innovation is saying no to 1,000 things.”

 Ultimately your brand will reflect those things you commit to and those you sacrifice, which are two sides of the same coin.